gravplats/crowbar/README.md

 ﻿Crowbar - because sometimes you need leverage
 =============================================

 Crowbar is an application testing library for ASP.NET MVC 3 and 4.
+It is available as a [NuGet](http://nuget.org/packages/Crowbar/).

 Credits
 -------